Last Updated on

 Dehydrated raw dog food includes the benefits of raw dog food with the convenience of kibble.

-Here is a summary of our top 10 picks for the best dehydrated raw dog food.
+Here is a summary of our top 10 picks for the best dehydrated dog food.

 Cooking destroys many of the nutrients in meat, fruits, and vegetables, which means that most commercial dog foods need to have vitamins sprayed onto the kibble after it’s cooked to replace the nutrition that’s lost during the cooking process.

 Dehydrated raw dog food is air dried, which eliminates the mess of handling raw meat while still retaining the nutrition of the original ingredients.
-Dehydrated raw dog food may be jerky-style, pellets, soft bites, or flakes and can often be served either dry or rehydrated with water.
+Dehydrated meat may be jerky-style, pellets, soft bites, or flakes and can often be served either dry or rehydrated with water.

-As a result, dehydrated raw dog food has the convenience of kibble while retaining the nutritional benefits of a raw diet.
+As a result, this type of food has the convenience of kibble while retaining the nutritional benefits of a raw diet.

 READ MORE: Raw vs Kibble: Which Dog Food is Best?